MacBook Not Charging after Tahoe Update? 10 Quick Fixes!

 - Battery-draining software.

-- The charging port is covered with dust, debris, etc.
+- The charging port is clogged with dust, debris, etc.

 - Overheating environment.

-How to Fix "MacBook Not Charging After Sequoia Update"
+How to Fix "MacBook Not Charging After Tahoe Update"

-Check if your Mac is in the above conditions.
-If it is, then pick the corresponding solution referring to the matched cause.
-Below we provide you with 10 ways to solve the MacBook not charging issue.
+Check if your Mac meets any of the above conditions.
+If it does, follow the corresponding solution below.
+Here are 10 ways to fix the MacBook not charging issue:

 1. Check Your MacBook Battery Health

-Check your MacBook battery health to see if the battery issue is the main cause of your MacBook not charging.
+Check your MacBook battery health to determine if battery issues are the main reason your MacBook isn't charging.

-Perform the following actions to check your MacBook battery health: Open System Settings>Battery.
-Monitoring your MacBook battery health regularly to perform better MacBook battery health management.
+Open System Settings>Battery.
+Monitoring your MacBook battery health regularly helps maintain optimal battery performance.

 3. Turn Off Battery Health Features